 Another MGM musical, pre-Freed Unit.
 They were such a handsome couple and sang like angels, Jeanette MacDonald and Nelson Eddy.
-Who in their audience could have realized when watching such a mannered scene that they were in the middle of a tumultuous on-again off-again love affair and that right after filming this number—that very night in fact when everyone had gone home—the two of them would be under that very tree having furious makeup sex?
+Who in their audience could have realized when watching such a mannered scene that they were in the middle of a chaotic on-again off-again love affair and that right after filming this number—that very night in fact when everyone had gone home—the two of them would be under that very tree having furious makeup sex?

 Thanks to fellow MacDonald-Eddy fan Sharon Rich (as related to her by Jeanette’s sister Blossom) for that lovely bit of info.